CtrlK

 Suggestions

-Add an end-to-end workflow section showing a complete IVR flow: answer call → play greeting → recognize DTMF → route based on input → handle errors, with explicit validation checkpoints between steps.
+Add an end-to-end IVR workflow section showing the complete sequence: answer call → play greeting → recognize DTMF → route based on input → handle errors/timeouts, with explicit validation checkpoints between async steps.

-Remove the 'Trigger Phrases', 'When to Use', and 'Limitations' boilerplate sections that don't add actionable value for Claude.
+Remove the 'Trigger Phrases', 'When to Use', and 'Limitations' boilerplate sections — they consume tokens without providing actionable guidance.

 DimensionReasoningScore